 This section lists the PCR reactions that need to be done to generate the assembly pieces.

 This section lists the fragments to be put together in the final assembly reactions to give the desired constructs.
 The parts of each fragment can be viewed from the last section - Combination of Assembly Pieces

 9. Combination of Assembly Pieces

 This section lists what goes where to make up the final DNA library.
-In the automation section, this list gets translated into a worklist for the robots... got to keep the robots happy.
+In a lab setting, this list gets translated into a worklist for the robots by the TeselaGen BUILD module.
+Must keep the robots happy.